 If I accept the payment the WSIB gives me for my NEL benefit, does that mean that I have no more rights to any other benefits under my claim?

-No it doesn't.
-The NEL benefit represents just one type of benefit in your claim and continue to be entitled to all other benefits, such as LOE, partial LOE, Health Care, etc.
+No, it doesn't.
+The NEL benefit represents just one type of benefit in your claim and you continue to be entitled to all other benefits, such as LOE, partial LOE, Health Care, etc.

 Can I object to the amount the WSIB pays me for my NEL benefit?

-If my condition gest worse after I receive my NEL benefit, can I have it reassessed?
+If my condition gets worse after I receive my NEL benefit, can I have it reassessed?

-If your condition deteriorates, you can request a redetermination of your NEL benefit, one year after the NEL decision.
-Our NON-ECONOMIC LOSS REDETERMINATION SETTLEMENT KIT was created for this purpose.
+If your condition deteriorates, you can request a redetermination of your NEL benefit one year after the NEL decision.
+You can use our NON-ECONOMIC LOSS REDETERMINATION SETTLEMENT KIT for this purpose.